top of page

 When deployed appropriately, conversational AI can:

-• improve accessibility to information and services
+• Improve accessibility to information and services

-• reduce waiting times for routine enquiries
+• Reduce waiting times for routine enquiries

-• allow staff to focus on higher-value or complex work
+• Allow staff to focus on higher-value or complex work

-• provide consistent responses across large volumes of interactions
+• Provide consistent responses across large volumes of interactions

 However, conversational AI should not be seen simply as a technology deployment.
 Effective adoption requires thoughtful service design, clear governance and a realistic understanding of where automated interaction is appropriate and where human judgement remains essential.